Shange-Fagan/Airbnb-Hotels-Finder/README.md

 # Airbnb-Picker
-Pick Airbnb's from around the world on a 3-D globe and compare different prices
+Search for and Pick Airbnb's from around the world on a 3-D globe and compare different prices